LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 6. Combine cold emailing with your LinkedIn outreach

-Use the Boolean search to narrow down your prospects
+1. Use the Boolean search to narrow down your prospects

 LinkedIn Boolean search allows you to combine words and phrases using the Boolean operators AND, OR, and NOT to limit, broaden, or define your lead generation target.
 Both LinkedIn and Sales Navigator filters support this type of search.

-Despite it might seem a bit confusing at the beginning, the Boolean search can help you focus your prospecting efforts on ideal potential customers of a niche market that works best for your business.
+Keep in mind that the Boolean search can help you focus your prospecting efforts on ideal potential customers of a niche market that works best for your business.

-Target LinkedIn event attendees
+2. Target LinkedIn event attendees

-Use LinkedIn groups for prospecting
+3. Use LinkedIn groups for prospecting

-Also, one big advantage of LinkedIn groups is that the platform allows you to send a direct LinkedIn message to each group member without being connected to them.
+Remember: LinkedIn allows you to send a direct LinkedIn message to each group member without being connected to them.
+This is how you find groups of your interest. 👇

 Option 1 – LinkedIn basic and Premium users